DNACENSolutions/dnac_ansible_workflows/workflows/device_discovery/README.md

 - **Compute Devices**: Use CLI, SNMP, and HTTP(S) credentials.

 You can save commonly used credentials in Catalyst Center for easier access across multiple discovery jobs.

-### Steps to Perform Discovery

-1. **Access the Discovery Dashboard**:
-   - Click on the menu icon in the top-left corner.
-   - Select **Tools > Discovery** to view the Discovery Dashboard.

-2. **Choose a Discovery Method**:
-   There are four methods to discover devices:
-   - **Cisco Discovery Protocol (CDP)**: Provide a seed IP address to start scanning.
-   - **IP Address Range**: Specify a range of IP addresses (up to 4096 devices).
-   - **Link Layer Discovery Protocol (LLDP)**: Similar to CDP but using LLDP.
-   - **Classless Inter-Domain Routing (CIDR)**: Use a seed IP address with CIDR notation.

-3. **Configure Discovery Settings**:
-   - **CDP/LLDP Level**: Set the number of hops from the seed device to scan.
-A lower level may speed up the discovery process.
-   - **Prefix Length**: For CIDR, select a prefix length between 20 and 30.
-   - **Subnet Filters**: Specify any subnets to ignore during discovery.
-   - **Preferred Management IP**: Choose whether to add any device IP or just the loopback address.

-4. **Ensure Connectivity**:
-   - Make sure Catalyst Center can reach the devices to be discovered.
-You may need to configure specific credentials (like SNMP and SSH) to allow access.

 ### Performing the Discovery